 Preparing to take the Certification Exam

 Once you have registered to take the certification exam, you should prepare by reviewing study materials provided to you by the certification agency.
 Every agency has examination materials based upon their competency exams.
 Be positive to study each day for at least one hour until you feel confident in your knowledge.
 Taking practice exams can greatly buildup your chances of passing the official exam.
-NPS provides full study materials, unlimited practice exams and three chances to attempt the national certification exam.
+NPS provides full study materials, unlimited practice exams and one chance to attempt the national certification exam.

 After you have passed the certification exam, your credentials are rapidly inputted in the national registry and a digital copy of your national certification is downloadable in your account.
 Your digital copy, side by side your NPS transcripts, should be downloaded and printed for use as proof of certification.

 Starting Your Medical Career in Phlebotomy